 Throwing through rulebooks for hours is sure to have its fans even among seniors, but these rare creatures tend to be the exception.
 The entry into the game should be quick and, if possible, take place without interrupting the rules.
 Arkham Horror is unlikely to be Grandma's favorite game.
 Better to go back to classics!

-What applies to the set of rules applies all the more to a comprehensible background story.
-Laser cannons and mining robots are not age-appropriate content - unless grandpa is a quantum physicist or a Star Wars fan.
+What applies to the rules applies even more to a comprehensible background story.
+Laser guns and mining robots are not age-appropriate content - unless grandpa is a quantum physicist or something Star Wars Fan.